ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 This documentation is sketchy and designed to get you going, but the real deal is the [IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL)

-Version 0.5.2: New stuff = Second case study done
+Version 0.5.3: New stuff = Repo reorganization, changes in README, perparing for NA-Digest

 ## Scalar Equations: Chapter 1